 Brendan Monaghan, CEO of Neueda also addressed the audience, sharing insights from the company’s journey to becoming one of Ireland’s fastest growing technology companies and noting that Northern Ireland has an opportunity to benefit from the “4th Industrial Revolution”.

 “Northern Ireland has a fantastic history of exporting and I believe that is where businesses from this part of the world need to focus today.
-We need more of our technology companies to be selling globally and bringing euros and dollars back to Northern Ireland, rather than relying on customers from the public sector,” he said.
+We need more of our technology companies to be selling globally and bringing Euros and dollars back to Northern Ireland, rather than relying on customers from the public sector,” he said.

 “The time to start doing that is now because the technology sector here is in great shape.
-I have never seen the startup community so healthy, we have a lot of established Northern Irish software and technology companies selling to international customers and we have a big FDI base who are bringing investment in training and access to new technologies,” he added.
+I have never seen the start-up community so healthy, we have a lot of established Northern Irish software and technology companies selling to international customers and we have a big FDI base who are bringing investment in training and access to new technologies,” he added.

 “By 2022, the majority of our workforce will be millennials who want collaborative work environments, interesting projects and opportunities to travel.
 In addition, we need to help successful local start-ups find customers, and thus help them fund their growth through the supply of either their product or services.
 This will help our local start-up community with its biggest challenge which is getting its first customers, the early adopters.”